my-devices/sdk/README.md

 The macchina.io Remote Manager SDK requires OpenSSL 1.0 or newer on Linux and macOS systems.
-We recommend using at least OpenSSL 1.0.2.
+We recommend using at least OpenSSL 1.0.2r or 1.1.1b.

 Most Unix/Linux systems already have OpenSSL preinstalled.
 If your system does not have OpenSSL, please get it from <http://www.openssl.org> or